PlayeRom/flightgear-addon-logbook/README.md

 The window is divided into two parts, the upper one with the map (lateral navigation) and the lower one with the profile (vertical navigation).
 The path along which the flight was made is drawn in blue.
 The brown path on the profile is the terrain elevation.

 Flight analysis can also be opened from the "Logbook" -> "Current Flight Analysis" menu.
 The difference is that this analysis always comes from your current session.
-Apart from that, there are no differences in operation.
+The difference in operation is that in "Current Flight Analysis" you cannot change the zoom level for the vertical profile.

 Flight analysis from the logbook will only be available for flights made in FlightGear 2024.1 and later.
 Current session analysis is available from FlightGear 2020.